-The campus expects to request approval of preliminary plans funding at the March 2019 Regents meeting.
-Approval of full budget and external financing would be requested in summer or fall 2019, and design following action pursuant to the California Environmental Quality Act would be requested at a future meeting.
-Construction is anticipated to be completed in 2022.
+The campus expects to request approval of full budget and external financing in fall 2019, and approval of design following action pursuant to the California Environmental Quality Act in summer 2020.
+Construction at the proposed site cannot begin until the site is vacated upon completion of NTPLLN (anticipated by fall 2020).
+The goal is to complete the new housing at Pepper Canyon West by fall 2022.